 Breast-conserving surgery can be considered after the cancer has been staged.
 Breast-conserving surgery may not be the best choice in some cases, depending on the size of the tumor or if there are several tumors that are too far apart.

 Breast-conserving surgery is usually followed by radiation.
 If you don't want to have radiation therapy or if you cannot have radiation treatment, breast-conserving surgery is not usually a good choice.

 Radiation therapy has to be done on a set schedule and takes several weeks.
 If you do not think you can go to every appointment, talk to your doctor about other treatment options.

 Surgery is almost always recommended to treat breast cancer.
-If breast-conserving surgery is not a good option for you, then total or modified radical mastectomy, which removes the entire breast and sometimes the surrounding tissue, may be a better treatment choice.
+If breast-conserving surgery is not a good option for you, then one of the three types of mastectomy may be a better treatment choice.